How to live on a budget, a tight budget, and actually enjoy it?

 Be conscious of your spending decisions.

-More than that though is your ability and your power to reduce those bills.
 Not to zero, granted, but you could shave $10 a month or more by focusing on using less energy every day.
+You can:

 - switch lights off